-From the years 1160 to 1340, large pueblos, cliff dwellings, and towers began to appear.
-It was during this time that the cliff villages, such as in Mesa Verde National Park in Colorado and Navajo National Monument in Arizona were built.
+From 1160 to 1340, large pueblos, cliff dwellings, and towers began to appear.
+During this time, the cliff villages were built in Mesa Verde National Park in Colorado and Navajo National Monument in Arizona.
 Here the dwellings consisted of large communal habitations built on the ledges of the canyon walls and the flat tops of mesas.
 Highly defensible against nomadic predatory tribes, such as the Navajo, the Ancient Puebloans withdrew to their high perches in times of attack.
 Otherwise, the cliff dwellers planted crops in the river valleys below, where they became experts at irrigating the fields.

-However; by the year 1300 the Four Corners Area had been abandoned, though other pueblos further south continued to be occupied.
-Many of these abandoned settlements were left, as if the people planned to return, leaving behind beautiful cooking pots and baskets.
+However, by 1300, the Four Corners Area had been abandoned, though other pueblos further south continued to be occupied.
+Many of these abandoned settlements were left as if the people planned to return, leaving behind beautiful cooking pots and baskets.

 Where did these ancient people go, and why did they leave?

 At the turn of the last century, anthropologists proved what the local Indians had known all along — that those who had built the ancient ruins of the Four Corners were the ancestors of the modern Pueblo peoples who live today at Hopi, Zuni, Acoma, and many other Rio Grande Pueblo towns of New Mexico.
 As to why they left, there are several theories.
 A known drought occurred from about 1275 A.D. to about 1300 A.D.
 Other causes may have been a “nuclear winter” caused by a volcanic eruption, climatic fluctuations, and it is known that the area was subject to increased violence and warfare by the newly-arrived Apache and Navajo.
 In about 1325, the Kachina Phenomenon appeared.
 This was a religion that some believe integrated the Puebloan society into the Hopi and Zuni tribes.